marklauter/Trek/notes/game_concept.md

 ## Genesis

 I grew up watching Star Trek in the 1970's.
 Probably my first contact with a computer was a version of the original Star Trek game played over a modem.
 The computer to which I had access was actually just a paper=based terminal.
-No idea where I was in 4th grade and it was around 1977 or '79.
+No idea where the actual computer was.
+I was in 4th grade and it was around 1977 or '79.

+Later I played Start Fleet Battles, a hex-board, turn-based battle sim based on Jutland.
+It was fun to design my own ships and play against friends.

+This project started out as a rehash of the original 1972 game, but I've had these ideas from Star Fleet Battles rattling around in my head, so it's evolving into more.

+## Name Ideas
+1. Trekkin' the Universe

 ## Brain Dump